antigenius0910/MySQL_CDC/README.md

 $ docker-compose -f docker-compose-mysql.yaml  down
 ```

 Debezium uses MySQL’s binlog facility to extract events, and you need to configure MySQL to enable it.
 Here is the bare-basics necessary to get this working.
-We make it default on this PR already. https://github.ibm.com/yen/terraform_3piece_zabbix/blob/master/my.cnf

 ```
 $ mysqladmin -h127.0.0.1 variables -uroot -p'secret' | grep log_bin